Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 19th-ranked team ERA across all league pitching staffs (4.49).
+- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).
+- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.50).

-- Hatch (1-1) gets the start for the Pirates, his second of the season.
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (147 total, 1.1 per game).

-- In his most recent appearance -- out of the bullpen on Thursday -- the right-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.
+- In his last time out on Tuesday, the righty tossed nine scoreless innings against the Kansas City Royals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.